Janner

-Janner is an English regional nickname associated with Plymouth both as a noun and as an adjective for the local accent and colloquialisms.
+Janner is an English regional nickname associated with Plymouth both as a noun and as an adjective for the local accent and dialect.
 In 1987 Cyril Tawney, in his book Grey Funnel Lines, described its meaning as "a person from Devon", deriving from Cousin Jan (the Devon form of John), but "more particularly in naval circles anyone from the Plymouth area".
 The term was also used for members of the Devonshire and Dorset Regiment.